codership/documentation/galeracluster/source/documentation/crash-recovery.rst

 .. rst-class:: section-heading
 .. rubric:: One Node Disappears from the CLuster

-This is the case when one node becomes unavailable due to power outage, hardware failure, kernel panic, mysqld crash, ``kill -9`` on mysqld pid, and so on.
+This is the case when one node becomes unavailable due to, for example, power outage, hardware failure, kernel panic, mysqld crash or ``kill -9`` on mysqld pid.

 The two remaining nodes notice the connection to node A is down and start trying to re-connect to it.
 After several timeouts, node A is removed from the cluster.
 The quorum is saved (2 out of 3 nodes are up), so no service disruption happens.
 After it is restarted, node A joins automatically, as described in :ref:`Node A Is Gracefully Stopped <node-a-is-gracefully-stopped>`.